AguaClara/SWOT/Juan_logbook.md

     2. Consistency in $h$ vs $\Delta h$ vs $z$

 2. Change image insertion from markdown style to html to allow for resizing- silly markdown
+3. Added the head loss trick to fluids Review
+- REMEBER TO CHANGE THE DERIVATION sheets for this and also the $\rlap{\Bigg/}x$ to things

 ### To Do
 1. Questions/confirmations for Monore